karini925/VORF/README.md

 ## Processing of raw reads

 This includes aligning reads to human and keeping those that do not align.
-Further, Chimera reads are identified by looking at the rRNA reference to increase the number of viral reads available for assembly.

 ## Viral ORF assembly